dlueth/qoopido.demand/README.md

+> **If you would like to support this project feel free to star or fork it, or both.
+By doing so it will be easier to get it into CDNs like jsdelivr or CDNJS :)**

+> And if you like it and want to help even more, spread the word as well!

 # Qoopido.demand
-This is an alpha preview of the upcoming release of Qoopido.demand.
-It is mainly provided for testing and feedback reasons and things will most likely be subject to change.
+This is a preview of the upcoming release of Qoopido.demand.
+It is mainly provided for testing and feedback reasons and things might still be subject to change although it is finally nearing a mostly stable state.

-Qoopido.demand is a highly modular and flexible promise like module loader.
+Qoopido.demand is a highly modular and flexible promise like module loader in a tiny package - **3.9KB minimized and gzipped**.

-The loader was originally part of my Qoopido.js repo (and still is) - so you will find some demo code there via [rawgit](https://rawgit.com/dlueth/qoopido.js/release/4.0.0/demo/debug.html).
+The loader was originally part of my Qoopido.js repo - so you will find some demo code there via [rawgit](https://rawgit.com/dlueth/qoopido.js/release/4.0.0/demo/debug.html) and a really basic demo within this repo as well.
 Just open your developer console and remember to clear your localStorage :)

 ## Compatibility
 Qoopido.demand does not officially support older legacy Internet Explorers (< IE9) but might still work with some polyfills.
+I do test on OSX Yosemite and demand is fully working on Chrome, Firefox, Safari and Opera there.
+To test IE9, 10 and 11 (which are also fully supported) I use the official Microsoft VMs in combination with VirtualBox.

 ## External dependencies